 Does COVID Cause Erectile Dysfunction?

 Although COVID is primarily known as a respiratory disease, it can disrupt many other body systems, including the cardiovascular system.
-“Erectile dysfunction largely stems from issues with blood flow, so it’s no surprise that COVID-related vascular issues may be related to erectile dysfunction,” Christopher Kyle, a urologist and medical health advisor for the sexual wellness company Giddy, told Huffington Post.
+“Erectile dysfunction largely stems from issues with blood flow, so it’s no surprise that COVID-related vascular issues may be related to erectile dysfunction,” Christopher Kyle, MD, a urologist and medical health advisor for the sexual wellness company Giddy, told Huffington Post.
 “Anything that degrades blood vessels or impedes how freely blood flows throughout all parts of the body will almost assuredly have an impact on the ability to achieve an erection.”

 Testosterone, which is crucial for erections, may also be a victim of COVID.
 The testicles are the main site of testosterone production in people who have them.
 Testicular cells have an ACE2 receptor on their surface — the same receptor the coronavirus uses to invade cells.
 Researchers have found that the virus can indeed use those receptors to infect the testes.
 This could not only have an impact on the production of testosterone but also sperm.
 In other words, the coronavirus may not only affect erections but also fertility.